Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Vista del museo | ©Bruno Abatti

-tickets in the hands of people| © Christian Dubovan
+tickets in people's hands| © Christian Dubovan

-tickets in the hands of people| © Christian Dubovan
+tickets in people's hands| © Christian Dubovan

 Book tickets for the Conciergerie de Paris

-woman paying by point of sale| ©Екатерина С
+woman paying at the point of sale| ©Екатерина С

-woman paying by point of sale| ©Екатерина С
+woman paying at the point of sale| ©Екатерина С

 Buying tickets for the Conciergerie Museum is a simple task, for which you have a couple of options.
-You can buy your ticket directly at the monument's ticket office before going on the tour.
+You can buy your ticket directly at the ticket office before going on the tour.

 Book tickets for the Conciergerie de Paris